afomera/devise-bootstrapped/CONTRIBUTING.md

 ```

 ## Gotchas
-To test that the views work for a model other than the default `User`, the test app uses `Person` as the Devise model.
+To test that the views work for a model other than the default `User`, the test apps use `Person` as the Devise model.
 It's a bit frustrating to remember that you can't just cut and paste examples that assume the model is `User`.

 ## Coding guidelines